 Save for a few meet & greets, none of Disney’s Hollywood Studios major entertainment offerings run exclusively during After Hours.
 This almost necessitates a return visit to the park a different day, unless you’ve already ‘been there, done that’ with all of the shows.
 During that different day, we’d also recommend doing any attractions that are really lengthy from start to finish (Millennium Falcon: Smugglers Run) or that don’t offer tremendous time savings during After Hours (Star Tours).

 In terms of tips, our advice would be to start at the Sunset Boulevard rides (Rock ‘n’ Roller Coaster and Tower of Terror) and end with Toy Story Land.
 The latter was definitely busiest right after fireworks, and by the time that crowd cycled through Slinky Dog Dash a couple of times, it pretty much dissipated.

 Our advice would be to plan your arrival to Toy Story Land for the second half of the event.
 At this point, your average cycle time (wait time plus ride plus exiting) for Slinky Dog Dash or Toy Story Mania should be at or under 15 minutes, and at or under 5 minutes for Alien Swirling Saucers or the meet & greets.

 We’d also recommend sticking to one area, doing that on repeat, and not returning.
-Even though Disney’s Hollywood Studios isn’t huge, the walk from Toy Story Land to Sunset Boulevard is a time eater.
+Even though Disney’s Hollywood Studios isn’t huge, the walk from Toy Story Land or Star Wars: Galaxy’s Edge to Sunset Boulevard is a time eater.